walquis/git-basics-team-project/thebook/src/session1/walkthrough-of-simple-workflow.md

-# Breakdown of Simple Collaborative Workflow
+# Walk-through of Simple Workflow
 This sequence represents a workflow where my teammate first makes a change locally and pushes.
 I also make a change locally--but now I must integrate their change (via a `git pull origin main`) before I too can push.

 Click into each step to view the details.